 Jim is a proud parent of two sons Roe (32), who currently lives in Hong Kong, and is a Founding Partner of Brutal Buddha, a men's activewear company, and Andrew (28) who is the Founder of Grey Noise IO, LLC, a cyber security company in Washington, DC.
 He has two step-children, Christopher (21) and Caroline Hynes (19), both of whom attend the Honors College at UofSC.
 His wife, Kelly, is a board certified ophthalmologist and owns 20/20 Vision on St. Julian Drive.
 They live in the Shandon neighborhood in Columbia, SC.

 Chandler Jordan, Program Director

 Chandler Jordan is the Program Director for the South Carolina Council for Economic Education (dba SC Economics), where she facilitates workshops and supports K-12 teachers.
-Originally from Greenville, South Carolina, she has a Bachelor’s degree from USC Upstate and a Master’s degree from Converse College.
+Originally from Greenville, South Carolina, she has a bachelor’s degree from USC Upstate and a master’s degree from Converse College.
 Chandler spent multiple years in the classroom as a Government, Economics, and AP Macroeconomics teacher before transitioning to full time with the South Carolina Council in 2018.
-Chandler is an AP Reader for Macroeconomics, a member of the National Economic Educators Association, a member of the Federal Reserve Bank of Richmond’s Teacher Collaborative Committee, on the South Carolina Financial Literacy Board of Trustees, and a member of the Junior League of Columbia.
+Chandler is an AP Reader for Macroeconomics, a member of the National Economic Educators Association, on the Board of the SC Jump$tart Coalition, on the South Carolina Financial Literacy Board of Trustees, and an active member of the Junior League of Columbia.
 In her free time, Chandler enjoys traveling, supporting the South Carolina Gamecocks, and spending time with family.
 Chandler lives in Columbia, SC with her husband, Keach, a Certified Public Accountant with Sheehan, Hancock and Godwin, LLP, and their pug, Kirby.

 Rhonda Fulmer, Director of Ed.
 Initiatives